grafana/writers-toolkit/docs/sources/write/links/useful-link-text.md

 ### Length

 - Keep link text short and concise.
+- Include all the words that help a user decide whether to follow the link.
 - Never start with articles: _a_, _an_, or _the_.
 - Don't link whole sentences; aim for a maximum of four to five words.